All comparisonsNote-taking apps

 Obsidian

-Foam fails first because vS Code setup and configuration files must be configured before writing.
+Foam fails first because it breaks when VS Code setup and configuration files must be configured before writing.

 Verdict